ccrawford/CC_KAP140_LCD/Hardware/Instructions.md

 ## Files
-The *.f3d files are Fusion archives.
+The *.f3d files are Fusion archives if you want to mod.
 The STLs are as I printed them.
 The SVGs are for the laser.
     In the PCB dxf file, red is used in vector mode on the laser cutter to cut the protoboard to size.